Taxonomy of Educational Objectives

 - Teaching is … structuring experiences (to engage all cognitive levels)

-SynopsisMost commonly, Bloom’s Taxonomy is understood as a hierarchal model of educational learning objectives that identifies distinct modes of engaging with knowledge.
-Originally developed in the mid-1900s, the current (2001) version comprises: Remember, Understand, Apply, Analyze, Evaluate, Create.
-In the original work, a taxonomy for the affective domain (emotion-based) was also developed: Receiving, Responding, Valuing, Organizing, Characterizing.
-The need for a taxonomy in the psychomotor domain (action-based) was identified, but one was not developed.
-(A few models have since been proposed.)
-Bloom’s Taxonomy has been subject to numerous revisions since its original publication.
-Notable revisions include:
+Bloom’s Taxonomy comprises sets of educational objectives that span three domains – cognitive, affective, and psychomotor (see below) – but often only the cognitive domain is considered.
+That is, most commonly, Bloom’s Taxonomy is understood as a hierarchal model of educational learning objectives that identifies distinct modes of engaging with knowledge.
+Originally developed in the mid-1900s, the current (2001) version comprises six subdomains: Remember, Understand, Apply, Analyze, Evaluate, Create.
+This list has been subject to numerous revisions since its original publication, and illustrative revisions include:

 - Revised Bloom’s Taxonomy (David Krathwohl, 2000s) – a two-dimensional model by adding a “Knowledge Dimension” (comprising four types: Factual, Conceptual, Procedural, Metacognitive) to the cognitive processes identified in Bloom’s Taxonomy, resulting in many more, finer-grained categories of consideration.